WeiLi-Alpha/ArcusTech/README.md

 If the stepper motor alternates its direction during moving while it's expected to move in the same direction, the current pulses are not circulating as expected, the reason could be:
 - The internal wire of the motor is broken
   => one of the wires might be disconnected;
 - The connection cable is broken
   => one or two wires might be disconnected;
 - The driver does not send the pulse sequence as expected
   => one pair of outputs might fail.

-Need to check with a multimetera:
+Need to check with a multimeter:
 - Measure the resistance between A-/A and B-/B to see if it's close to zero (usually $\le 1 ~\Omega$).
 If it goes to infinity, it's disconnected somewhere;